 During the verification of the BJT models, three different numerical integration algorithms - as implemented in ACSL - were tried: 2nd Order Runge-Kutta(ialg=4), 4th Order Runge-Kutta (ialg=5), and Gear(ialg=2).
-Due to the limitations of these numerical integration algorithms in solving stiff problems, careful selection of the integration step size and certain model parameters - the diode saturation currents IS and ISS; the diode depletion capacitances CJC, CJE, and CJS; and the transit times TF and TR - was required in order to have a model that is stable and solvable without an excessive number of integration steps.
+Due to the limitations of these numerical integration algorithms in solving stiff problems, careful selection of the integration step size and certain model parameters - the diode saturation currents IS and ISS; the diode depletion capacitances CIC, CIE, and CJS; and the transit times TF and TR - was required in order to have a model that is stable and solvable without an excessive number of integration steps.
 The most sensitive trade-off is between the saturation currents, the depletion capacitances, and the integration step size.
-Holding the saturation current parameters constant and increasing the capacitance values allows one to also increase the integration step size.
-However, the increased capacitance also causes the response time of the transistor to increase such that the total simulation time must also increase to capture a complete simulation of the transient analysis.
-Thus, increasing the capacitance values relative to the saturation currents can cause the number of integration steps required to go up.
-Decreasing the capacitance allows one to reduce the total simulation time required, but the decrease in capacitance also causes faster transient response times in the transistor.
+Holding the saturation current parameters constant and increasing the capacitance values allows us to also increase the integration step size.
+However, the increased capacitance also causes the response time of the transistor to increase such that the total simulation time must also increase to capute a complete simulation of the capacitance allows us to reduce the total simulation time required, but the decrease in capacitance allows us to reduce the total simulation time required, but the decrease in capacitance allows us to reduce the total simulation time required, but the decrease in transient acauses faster transient response times in the transistor.
 Now the integration step size must be reduced to keep numerical integration of the problem stable.
 Reducing the integration step size now requires additional integration steps to be computed to integrate over the total simulated time.